dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 *Linux implementation note*: In the Linux kernel, the exit value for eBPF programs is passed as a 32 bit value.

-Upon entering execution of an eBPF program, register R1 initially contains the context for the program.
-The context is the input argument for the program (similar to argc/argv pair for a typical C program).
-Since only one register is used for the context, the context is typically a structure containing all the inputs needed.
-The context is defined by the program type; for example, a networking program might have a context that includes network packet data and/or metadata.
+Upon entering execution of an eBPF program, registers R1 - R5 initially can contain the input arguments for the program (similar to the argc/argv pair for a typical C program).
+The actual number of registers used, and their meaning, is defined by the program type;
+for example, a networking program might have an argument that includes network packet data and/or metadata.

+*Linux implementation note*: In the Linux kernel, all program types only use R1 which contains the "context", which is typically a structure containing all the inputs needed.

 Instruction encoding
 ====================